Game Studio History

 - Study Abroad in Montreal - Montreal is the second largest gaming hub in North America.
 Courses and programming for this campus take advantage of the resources and experiences available to students interested in game development.

 Recognized for Excellence

 In addition to our growth, we are also one of the top-ranked schools in the United States.
-For the last four years we have consistently placed well in the Princeton Review rankings for game development programs.
-In 2014 we were ranked #16, competing against much larger institutions such as University of Southern California, University of Utah, and Rochester Institute of Technology.
+In 2017, we were named a "Top School to Study Video Game Design" by The Princeton Review.
 In order to do well in these rankings a school must have a wide array of coursework to ensure students are well prepared, retain faculty with industry experience, provide extensive technological resources, generate employment opportunities and industry recruiting, and demonstrate that your graduates are industry ready.
 Champlain has all of these, and is able to continue being successful due to the commitment of the college for the success of the Game Studio programs.

 Proven Student Success

 Evidence for the strength of our programs is in the success of our students in industry.
 Our graduates are employed coast to coast, and in Montreal by companies big and small.
 Our employment rate each year stays in the 80% range.
 Employers include Warner Bros.
 Games/Turbine, EA, Sony Studios, Bungie, and Microsoft.
 We also have begun to see successful pioneers in the entrepreneurial space with the launch of two companies with successful titles; Game Theory developing for the "social good" space, and TooDX publishing for the WiiU.